Skip to main content

 Zone AE / VE (Canal-Front & Gulf-Access)

 Cape Coral spans one of the largest land areas of any Florida city and is laced with more than 400 miles of navigable canals, which gives it one of the state's biggest flood-zone footprints.
-Hurricane Ian's record 2022 surge inundated vast stretches of the city, and many waterfront homes from the Yacht Club area to Tarpon Point and the Caloosahatchee shoreline were declared substantially damaged.
-Three years later, elevation remains the dominant rebuild strategy across Cape Coral's canal network, where below-BFE finished floors drive both compliance problems and high Risk Rating 2.0 premiums.
+From the Yacht Club area to Tarpon Point and the Caloosahatchee shoreline, waterfront homes here carry AE and VE designations that call for careful, property-specific engineering — not a standardized approach.

 Lifting Around Docks, Seawalls, and Pool Cages

 Cape Coral's canal homes come with features that complicate a lift — docks, seawalls, lanais, and screened pool cages — and our hydraulic equipment is set up to work around them rather than forcing their removal.
-Every project is coordinated directly with Lee County floodplain administration, and for substantially damaged homes the Increased Cost of Compliance provision typically contributes up to $30,000 toward the elevation.
-We engineer each lift around the property's specific waterfront foundation so the rebuilt home is positioned above the BFE for the long term.
+Every project is coordinated directly with Lee County floodplain administration, and we engineer each lift around the property's specific waterfront foundation so the rebuilt home is positioned above the BFE for the long term.

 Cape Coral Service Area Map